Home ยป Sewing

 Wool Applique Steps:

-Start with the heart and circle.
-Place a small bit of glue from your glue stick on the back of the heart.
+• Start with the heart and circle.
+Place a tiny bit of glue from your glue stick on the back of the heart.
 Place on the circle.

-Use a coordinating thread to stitch around the heart.
-You can use a blanket stitch or you can use a small whip stitch, which is what I did here.
+• Use a coordinating thread to stitch around the heart.
+You can use a blanket stitch or a small whip stitch, which is what I did here.

-Next add glue to the back of the circle and center on the flower.
+• Next, glue is added to the back of the circle and the center of the flower.
 Again, stitch around the circle using a coordinating thread.

 To Attach the Flower to the Fabric: